-Earbuds are generally considered to be the most comfortable because they use the same one-size-fits-all approach.
-This makes sense in theory, but earbuds can be tricky to use because they are all plastic.
+Earbuds are usually considered the most comfy because they fit all sizes.
+This makes sense in theory, but using earbuds can be hard because they are all made of plastic.

 Rubberized ear wings and other fitting mechanisms are great options.
 However, most earbuds that come with other devices are not comfortable.

 IEMs can also be highly comfortable.
-However, this, along with the noise isolation, depends on the use of the correct ear tip and the formation of a good seal.
-You can choose from a variety of high-quality IEMs, or order custom-fitted eartips.
+However, this, along with the noise isolation, depends on using the correct ear tip and forming a good seal.
+You can choose from several high-quality IEMs or order eartips that fit your ears perfectly.

-This puts us in an apples to oranges situation, where we compare high-end IEMs with all these options with lower-budget IEMs (because they are the only type of earbuds).
+We compare high-end IEMs with all these options to lower-budget IEMs (since they are the sole type of earphones).

 We all have unique ear canals.
 IEMs can be difficult to use for some people, regardless of how good the ear tips are.
 It’s best to try these items yourself.

-We’ve already stated at the beginning that the differences between IEMs & earbuds are challenging to determine.
+We already said at the beginning that it’s hard to tell the difference between IEMs and earbuds.
 How is it possible that we have summarized the main differences in one sentence?